one-among-us/data/people/TLL1122/page.en.md

 Ultimately, she found herself falling into an irreversible abyss...

-"If I could be a Jewel person[^1] in my next life, that would be nice..."
+"If I could be a jewel person[^1] in my next life, that would be nice..."

 [^1]: *Land of the Lustrous* features characters made of various minerals and gemstones.
 Though they appear feminine, they use male pronouns in daily communication and are considered genderless beings.